-The South Pacific Regional Fisheries Management Organization (SPRFMO) adopted CMM 06-2017 in 2017 that provides for the implementation of its VMS, which will be activated on a date to be agreed between the SPRFMO and its chosen provider.
-The SPRFMO VMS will continuously monitor the movements and activity of fishing vessels that are on the SPRFMO Record of Vessels and authorized by CPCs to fish for fisheries resources in the SPRFMO Convention Area, apply to all vessels as defined in the SPRFMO Convention, and reports will be sent to the Secretariat via the flag State or sent simultaneously to both.
+The South Pacific Regional Fisheries Management Organization (SPRFMO) established its VMS via CMM 06-2018 .
+The SPRFMO VMS will continuously monitor the movements and activity of all fishing vessels that are on the SPRFMO Record of Vessels and authorized by CPCs to fish for fisheries resources in the SPRFMO Convention Area, and have a buffer zone of 100 nautical miles outside the Convention Area.
+The buffer zone shall not apply to vessels flagged to adjacent coastal States fishing in waters under their jurisdiction.
+The SPRFMO VMS applies to all vessels as defined in the SPRFMO Convention, and reports will be sent to the Secretariat via the flag State or sent simultaneously to both.
 Like the WCPFC VMS, at the request of a CPC, the waters under its national jurisdiction may be included within the area covered by the Commission VMS.
-CMM 06-2017 explicitly provides that VMS data can be used for scientific purposes.
-The SPRFMO will develop rules to prevent ALC tampering, security standards, and rules and procedures for the access, use and release of VMS data.
-As the SPRFMO VMS is not yet operational and fully developed, it is not included in Table 2.
+CMM 06-2018 explicitly provides that VMS data can be used for scientific purposes and, without the consent of a member, for planning of or active surveillance operations or inspections at-sea and supporting search and rescue operations.
+CMM 06-2018 provides rules to prevent ALC tampering and procedures for manual reporting in the vent of ALC failure.
+The SPRFMO has also developed minimum standards for ALC, security and confidentiality requirements, and rules and procedures for the access, use and release of VMS data.